waterclear1/esp32_lasertagtank/README.md

   A 0.96” OLED screen shows real-time status such as score updates and game-over messages like “You lose.”

 - 🧱 **Game Arena and Map**
-  The game is played in a 70cm x 30cm maze with reflective mirrors, enabling players to bounce lasers off walls for tactical shots.
+  The game is played in a mirror maze, enabling players to bounce lasers off walls.

 ---